lipnotic/sikuli-type_alt/README.md

 **USAGE**

- 1. Place type_alt.sikuli on the same others sikuli´s projects directory.
+ 1. Place type_alt.sikuli on the same others sikuli´s projects directory(strongly recommended for sikulixIDE), or import type_alt.py file.
  2. On the top of your sikuli script type: import type_alt reload(type_alt)